 4 large eggs

 2-3 large garlic cloves, finely chopped

 1/2 tsp red chilli powder

 1 tsp coriander powder

 salt & pepper, to taste

 Heat about 1 tsp of oil in a non-stick pan (Use one large enough to cook the entire dish, since it makes it much easier to clean up.
 Personally I prefer using a wok to get perfectly round fried eggs.), and fry egg one after the other seasoned lightly with salt and pepper, adding in more oil if needed.
 Set aside.

 Add in remaining oil in the pan and saute garlic and onions till soft and lightly browned.
 Add in spices and fry for a few seconds.

 Throw in chopped tomatoes, season with salt and fry for a few minutes.
-Add in tomato paste and continue to fry, breaking up tomatoes till it starts to dry out and give out oil from the sides.
+Add in tomato paste and tamarind paste, and continue to fry, breaking up tomatoes till it starts to dry out and give out oil from the sides.

 Slowly slide in the fried eggs, and carefully mixÂ them with the tomato mixture to coat, without breaking the egg.
 Allow to heat through for a few minutes and serve warm.